 Please use higher resolution device to see the examples, we recomend laptop or even larger screens.

-For a successful integration of any two complex systems, one should consider all of their possible interactions.
-The problem is that for most “real-world” systems, especially in financial services, there may be virtually infinitely many such interactions.
-Luckily, recent advances in automated reasoning allow us to compress these state-spaces into finite number of symbolic regions and convert into test cases.
+For successful integration of complex systems, it's important to consider all of their possible interactions.
+The problem is that for most "real-world" systems, especially in safety-critical industries (e.g., finance), there may be virtually infinitely many such interactions.
+Luckily, recent advances in automated reasoning allow us to compress these state-spaces into a finite number of symbolic regions and convert them into test cases.
 One fundamental requirement to make this work is that specification should be expressed unambiguously.
 So we created a language called Imandra Protocol Language for encoding system interfaces with mathematical precision.
-Any such valid IPL model may be converted and analyzed by Imandra to automatically generate test cases.
+Any such valid IPL model may be converted and analyzed by Imandra to generate test cases automatically.

 IPL - Imandra Protocol Language